dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 #### Azure resource customization

-In .NET Aspire 8, customizing Azure resources was marked experimental because the underlying `Azure.Provisioning` libraries were new and gathering feedback before they could be marked stable.
-In .NET Aspire 9 these APIs have been updated and will remove the experimental attribute.
+In .NET Aspire 8, customizing Azure resources were marked experimental because the underlying `Azure.Provisioning` libraries were new and gathering feedback before they could be marked stable.
+In .NET Aspire 9 these APIs were updated and removes the experimental attribute.

-**Azure Resource Naming Breaking Change**
+**Azure Resource naming breaking change**

-As part of the update to the `Azure.Provisioning` libraries, the default naming scheme for Azure resources was updated with better support for various naming policies.
+As part of the update to the <xref:Azure.Provisioning> libraries, the default naming scheme for Azure resources was updated with better support for various naming policies.
 However, this update resulted in a change to how resources are named.
 The new naming policy might result in the existing Azure resources being abandoned and new Azure resources being created, after updating your .NET Aspire application from 8 to 9.
 To keep using the same naming policies from .NET Aspire 8, you can add the following code to your AppHost _Program.cs_:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);